openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `sub`
     * REQUIRED.
 Subject identifier value.
 When Subject Syntax Type is `jkt`, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
 When Subject Syntax Type is `did`, the value is a Decentralized Identifier.
 The thumbprint value of Subject Syntax Type `jkt` is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK constructed containing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
 For instance, when the `kty` value is `RSA`, the member names `e`, `kty`, and `n` are the ones present in the constructed JWK used in the thumbprint computation and appear in that order; when the `kty` value is `EC`, the member names `crv`, `kty`, `x`, and `y` are present in that order.
 Note that this thumbprint calculation is the same as that defined in the JWK Thumbprint [@!RFC7638] specification.
 * `sub_jwk`
-    * REQUIRED.
-A JSON object for a secure binding between the subject of the verifiable credential and the subject identifier (and related keys) of the holder who creates the presentation.
-When Subject Syntax Type is `jkt`, the key is a bare key in JWK [JWK] format (not an X.509 certificate value).
-When Subject Syntax Type is `did`, `sub_jwk` MUST NOT be included in the Self-Issued OP response.
-Use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.
+    * OPTIONAL.
+A JSON object that is a public key used to check the signature of an ID Token when Subject Syntax Type is `jkt`.
+The key is a bare key in JWK [JWK] format (not an X.509 certificate value).
+MUST NOT be present only when Subject Syntax Type other than `jkt` is used.
 * `i_am_siop`
     * OPTIONAL.
 Boolean.
 It MUST be set to `true` and be included when Self-Issued OP Discovery metadata has been obtained dynamically.
 Note: What would be a use-case when `i_am_siop` is set to false...

+Note that the use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.

 Whether the Self-Issued OP is a mobile client or a web client, the response is the same as the normal Implicit Flow response with the following refinements.
 Since it is an Implicit Flow response, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.